Our point of view articles are based on insights from the marketplace considered through the lens of our experience and our study.

 We explore the blue ocean growth metaphor (i.e., don’t look for growth in highly competitive, red ocean, product/market structures) by summarizing a frame made popular by Kim and Mauborgne (c.
 2004), including bringing in what we believe inspired Kim and Mauborgne- Ansoff’s product/market matrix (c. late 1950’s).

-The Calculus of Capabilities
+The Calculus of Capabilities- An integrated maturity model

 In The Calculus of Capabilities we explore the breadth of approximately 20 common capability maturity models (CMMs), and we observed from our reverse engineering the linkage between maturity-level and scope-of-involvement.
 We propose a 5-level progression as a CMM base framework.